MATERIALS

 My artwork is an ongoing visual exploration of decorative themes.
 My childhood was shaped by being raised by an artist and a driller, and the patterns of mineral deposits and erosion found in the geology of the Southwest desert feature prominently in my landscapes.
 An ongoing obsession with sacred geometry is reflected in the close-ups of native plants, with a recurring theme of rotational symmetry.

 I use sketching, painting, and printmaking to explore these themes in detail.
 I often bring the components and layers of each of these techniques together in a digital version of the design.
-The detailed version is often used for prints, postcards, and stickers, while the simplified digital version often finds its way onto textiles or my ceramic work.
+The detailed version is often used for prints, postcards, and stickers, while the simplified digital version often finds its way into my ceramic process above.

-I update my online shop as often as I can, but when I'm busy in the studio making new work, the shop is often sold out.
+I update my online shop as often as I can, but when I'm busy in the studio making new work, working craft shows, or stocking the local galleries, the shop is often sold out.
 My web shop is updated infrequently when I am participating at in person events.

 Unable to make it to an in person event?
 Feel free to contact me about available inventory.